shabin5785/Golang_notes/Go_3.md

 specif y arguments by name, so the names of parameters and results don’t matter to the cal ler except as documentation.

+-**Arguments are passed by value**, so the function receives a copy of each argument; modifications to the copy do not affec t the cal ler.
+However, if the argument contains some kind of reference, like a pointer, slice, map, function, or channel, then the cal ler may be affec ted by any modifications the functionmakes to var iables indirectly referred to by the argument.

+-